Efficient All-reduce for Distributed DNN Training in Optical Interconnect System: Abstract

 \section{Abstract}

-Communication efficiency plays an important role in accelerating the distributed training of Deep Neural Networks (DNN).
-All-reduce is the key communication primitive to reduce model parameters in distributed DNN training.
-Most existing all-reduce algorithms are designed for traditional electrical interconnect systems, which cannot meet the communication requirements for distributed training of large DNNs.
+All-reduce is the crucial communication primitive to reduce model parameters in distributed Deep Neural Networks (DNN) training.
+Most existing all-reduce algorithms are designed for traditional electrical interconnect systems, which cannot meet the communication requirements for distributed training of large DNNs due to the low data bandwidth of the electrical interconnect systems.
 One of the promising alternatives for electrical interconnect is optical interconnect, which can provide high bandwidth, low transmission delay, and low power cost.
-We propose an efficient scheme called W\textsc{rht} (Wavelength Reused Hierarchical Tree) for implementing all-reduce operation in optical interconnect system, which can take advantage of WDM (Wavelength Division Multiplexing) to reduce the communication time of distributed data-parallel DNN training.
-We further derive the minimum number of communication steps and communication time to realize the all-reduce using W\textsc{rht}.
-Simulation results show that the communication time of W\textsc{rht} is reduced by 75.59\%, 49.25\%, and 70.1\% respectively compared with three traditional all-reduce algorithms simulated in optical interconnect system.
-Simulation results also show that W\textsc{rht} can reduce the communication time for all-reduce operation by 86.69\% and 84.71\% in comparison with two existing all-reduce algorithms in electrical interconnect system.
+We propose an efficient scheme called W\textsc{rht} (Wavelength Reused Hierarchical Tree) for implementing all-reduce operation in optical interconnect systems.
+W\textsc{rht} can take advantage of WDM (Wavelength Division Multiplexing) to reduce the communication time of distributed data-parallel DNN training.
+Simulations using real DNN models show that, compared to all-reduce algorithms in the electrical and optical network systems, our approach reduces communication time by 75.76\% and 91.86\%, respectively.